of servings: 4

 Ingredients

-• a container of chicken stock
+• one cup chicken stock

 • a 5 oz container fresh baby spinach

-• 2 lemons
+• juice of 2 lemons

 • fresh parsley (optional), roughly chopped